vizcay/lingokids_challenge/README.md

 With the help of https://github.com/piotrmurach/tty-progressbar it allows you to know which is the current progress and estimated time remaining of the workload.
-Because, who likes waiting just watching a blank screen?
+Because who likes waiting just watching a blank screen?

 ### Allows to switch to all retrieval strategies with switches